-Opus Senior Planner David Jackson has worked in central and local government, as well as consultancy.
+WPS Opus Principal Planner David Jackson has worked in central and local government, as well as consultancy.
 He has a strong interest in urban planning and design, neighbourhood and centres development planning, as well as how to develop longer term plans that work and are useful.

 In this article he shares his thoughts on the potential for more joined up planning in New Zealand.